joetimmerman/mlb_stats/README.md

  ### Notes:
 * This process takes a while.
 With a good connection, it should run a year of data in around 2-3 hours.

+## Other Load Methods:
+These methods do not run as part of the main load process.

+### Method: getParkFactors
+* This method pulls the park factor data from ESPN and updates the park_factors table ith new data.

+### Method: leverageParse
+* This method pulls the leverage data from insidethebook and loads the leverage table.